jpace/glark/README.md

     glark -3 -a 0 printf format *.c

   * `glark -8 -i -a 15 -a 2 pthx '\.\.\.' -o 'va_\w+t' die *.c`:
-    (In order of the options:) Produces 8 lines of context around case insensitive matches of ("phtx" within 2 lines of '...' (literal)) within 15 lines of (either "va_\w+t" or "die").
+    In order of the options: produces 8 lines of context around case insensitive matches of ("phtx" within 2 lines of '...' (literal)) within 15 lines of (either "va_\w+t" or "die").